mcartmell/limeline/README.md

 ## Status

 Just started.
-I love [Powerline](https://github.com/powerline/powerline) but I suck at Python and always seem to have trouble installing it.
+I :heart: [Powerline](https://github.com/powerline/powerline) but I suck at Python and always seem to have trouble installing it.
 I already use [vim-airline](https://github.com/bling/vim-airline) for vim; this is my quick fix to reproduce my powerline statusbar without powerline.